tylerb10/100-days-of-code/log.md

 ### Day 16: July 4, 2023

 **Today's Progress**: Played around with some tools for making images more useful within a specific layout.
 I am really liking resizing.app

+### Day 17: July 5, 2023

+**Today's Progress**: Working on getting the "cart" to function in my restaurant ordering app.
+Getting the HTML sorted, then I need to figure out how to link the menu item that gets clicked on to render correctly in the cart section.